 What to expect

-On this walking holiday, you will be staying in 3 and 4-star hotels.
+On this walking holiday, you will be staying in 3-star hotels.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Click to view default hotels